Sanrax/flashcart-guides/docs/cart-guides/r4ultra.md

     - ![R4 Ultra](../images/SD_Files/AKAIO_Ultra/AKAIO_Ultra.png){ align=left width="600"}

-2. Insert the SD card back into your cart, plug the cart into your DS, and see if it boots into the menu.
+1. Insert the SD card back into your cart, plug the cart into your DS, and see if it boots into the menu.

+!!! tip "Themes"

+    Looking to change the default theme?
+Check out the themes repository at [themes.flashcarts.net](https://themes.flashcarts.net)!